mistermicheels/learning-notes/processes-techniques/Code-review-collaboration.md

     -   While there is a chance that they can fill in the gaps in each other’s knowledge and reasoning, there is also a big chance that you will just have two people being stuck for hours on a problem that could have been solved quickly with a bit of guidance from a senior developer.
 -   Solutions:
     -   Forbidding less experienced developers to form a team
-        -   Can seem harsh
-        -   Not always practical
+        -   Can seem harsh, also not always practical
     -   Guidance provided by team
         -   The team should help them estimate how much time they should allow themselves to spend on a task and how quickly they should ask for help